amkram/parsimony/2_optimization_experiments/README.md

 # Optimize starting tree

 In this folder, we evaluate the performance of [matOptimize](https://github.com/yatisht/usher), [matOptimize TreeRearrange](https://github.com/yceh/usher/tree/Refactor-FS-cleanup), [IQ-TREE 2](http://www.iqtree.org/#download), and [FastTree2](http://www.microbesonline.org/fasttree/) as optimization strategies on the starting tree.
 A final optimized tree was chosen as the "ground truth" phylogeny for downstream analyses.
+These are the Ground Truth and Correlation Optimization Experiments from the manuscript.

 **Input**: The "starting tree" from folder 1